 Secure Score provides recommendations and best practice advice for improving your overall security.
 These recommendations are prioritized to help you pick which ones are most important, and the Quick Fix options help you address potential vulnerabilities quickly.
 These recommendations also update over time, keeping you up to date on the best ways to maintain your environment’s security.
 To learn more, see Improve your Secure Score in Azure Security Center.

-Windows Virtual Desktop security best practices
+Azure Virtual Desktop security best practices

-Windows Virtual Desktop has many built-in security controls.
+Azure Virtual Desktop has many built-in security controls.
 In this section, you'll learn about security controls you can use to keep your users and data safe.

 Require multi-factor authentication